-The Pathology Unit is essential to nonhuman primate (NHP) colony health and research at the WNPRC.
+The Pathology Services Unit (PSU) is essential to nonhuman primate (NHP) colony health and research at the WNPRC.
 It is led by a board certified veterinary pathologist with extensive experience with NHP.
 The Unit works with clinical veterinary staff to provide rapid diagnosis and effective monitoring and interpretation of acute and chronic conditions affecting colony animals as well as subjects assigned to research studies.
 It has an integral role in research at the WNPRC, offering services including but not limited to: clinical pathology testing; cytology evaluation; surgical biopsy evaluation; gross post mortem examination, specialized sample collections; and histology with unbiased interpretation of lesions in reference to the experimental questions and goals.

-The Pathology Unit is responsible for the collection, banking, and distribution of NHP samples through both the Nonhuman Primate Biological Materials Distribution core (NHPBMD) and the National Institute on Aging (NIA) Nonhuman Primate Tissue Bank.
+The PSU is responsible for the collection, banking, and distribution of NHP samples through both the Nonhuman Primate Biological Materials Distribution core (NHPBMD) and the National Institute on Aging (NIA) Nonhuman Primate Tissue Bank.
 Tissues and biological samples are available to locally, nationally, and internationally located investigators for research and education at nominal costs.